ozyurtf/cpu-scheduler/README.md

 But when we use just lock variables, we might encounter with the problem that we observe with print spooler: Sometimes two processes can see the lock variable as 0 at the same time and as a result, they can both enter their critical regions simultaneously.

-So using just lock variables is not the best method to achieve mutual exclusion as well.
-Let's take a look at another method:

-## Peterson's Solution for Achieving Mutual Exclusion

-Let's say that there are two processes:
+In addition, let's say that there are two processes:

 ```
 Process A:

 while (TRUE) {
   while (turn!=0) {} // Wait until turn = 0
-  critical_region();
+  critical_region(); // If turn = 0, enter to critical region.
   turn = 1;
   noncritical_region();
 }
 ```